 - Great Plains Lab Testing: The MycoTOX Profile is another invaluable tool to assess mold exposure.

-- Genetic Test: The HLA-DRB1 gene provides instructions for making a critical protein role in the immune system.
+- Genetic Test: The HLA-DRB1 gene provides instructions for making a critical protein and the role exposure has on the immune system.

 Are You Experiencing Symptoms?
 Contact Dr. Hagmeyer Today!